Dear Debt Adviser,

 My guess is the lender can still pursue him for the balance owed on the loan even after the repossession and sale of the vehicle used to secure the loan.
 The lender will likely pursue the matter in court and seek a judgment for the amount owed.
-With a judgment, the lender could request a wage garnishment (if allowed in your state), garnish a bank account or place a lien on any real property.
+With a judgment, the lender could seek a wage garnishment (if allowed in your state), garnish a bank account or place a lien on any real property.

-My recommendation is for your nephew to determine a way to pay what he owes as soon as possible.
+My recommendation is for your nephew to find a way to pay what he owes as soon as possible.
 He may be better off getting the car fixed, so he has the transportation he needs to make the money to make his payments.

-If the car is too expensive to repair, then he should find another way to get to work (bus, bicycle, on foot) so he can get the income he needs.
+If the car is too costly to repair, then he should find another way to get to work (bus, bicycle, on foot) so he can get the income he needs.
 After all, he’ll need to work sometime, regardless.

 With high interest rates and fees adding up each month, he could end up owing much, much more than the few hundred dollars he likely borrowed.
 He needs to face up to a distressing situation that is at least partly of his own making and stop the bleeding, now.